paketo-buildpacks/rfcs/text/python/0000-consolidate-python-package-managers.md

 This means that there's currently eight repositories to keep updated with regard to new manager versions but also for dependencies, security issues, etc.

-This new buildpack would handle the latter for all supported managers effectively replacing four buildpacks with one at the expense of a larger code base but with the benefit of pooling efforts in a single place.
+These new buildpacks would replace eight buildpacks with two at the expense of a larger code base but with the benefit of pooling efforts in a single place.

-As a side effect, it also makes it easier to add support for new package managers since only one new buildpack needs to be created.
+As a side effect, it also makes it easier to add support for new package managers since they will now be handled centrally.

 ## Implementation

-The most simple implementation would be to pick the code from the original buildpacks together under one roof and do each detection in sequence as is currently done by the lifecycle.
+For the package manager user buildpack, the most simple implementation would be to pick the code from the original buildpacks together under one roof and do each detection in sequence as is currently done by the lifecycle.

+A similar approach shall be applied to the installer buildpack.

 Care should be taken to harmonize the code so as to simplify maintenance as well.